Updated guidance on the changes can be found on Gov.uk

 Recent concerns have been raised about the availability on the market of both e cigarette products and their refill products which contain the incorrect and unsafe levels of nicotine.
 To see the related Government guidance for retailers go to Gov.uk.

-To see related press articles where the Trading Standards service will take action go the Chronicle of the 22 November 2021, the Chronicle of the 24 June 2022, BBC News of the 13 July 2022, the Sunderland Echo of the 14 December 2022 and the Daily Mail of the 6 February 2023.
+To see related press articles where the Trading Standards service and our partners will take action go the Chronicle of the 22 November 2021, the Chronicle of the 24 June 2022, BBC News of the 13 July 2022, the Sunderland Echo of the 14 December 2022, the Daily Mail of the 6 February 2023, the Chronicle of the 26 June 2023 and ITV of the 26 June 2023.

 NAO Product Safety Report